Managing research information

 Managing bibliographic references

 There are a wide range of products, many of which are free, to help you manage your references.
-The library guide to Managing bibliographic references compares the leading software (RefWorks, Mendeley and RefME) and provides advice on getting the most out of your reference management software.
+The library guide to Managing bibliographic references compares the leading software and provides advice on getting the most out of your chosen product.